CLIUtils/CLI11/README.md

  * `get_description()`:🚧 Will return a description string
  * `get_name()`:🚧 Will return the Validator name
  * `get_active()`:🚧 Will return the current active state, true if the Validator is active.
- * `get_modifying()` 🚧 Will return true if the Validator is allowed to modify the input, this can be controlled via `non_modifying()`🚧 method, though it is recommended to let check and transform function manipulate it if needed.
+ * `get_modifying()`: 🚧 Will return true if the Validator is allowed to modify the input, this can be controlled via the `non_modifying()`🚧 method, though it is recommended to let check and transform function manipulate it if needed.

 #### Getting results
 In most cases the fastest and easiest way is to return the results through a callback or variable specified in one of the `add_*` functions.
 But there are situations where this is not possible or desired.
 For these cases the results may be obtained through one of the following functions.
 Please note that these functions will do any type conversions and processing during the call so should not used in performance critical code: